Mermaid-Chart/vscode-mermaid-preview/README.md

 Official Mermaid extension for Visual Studio Code enables developers to seamlessly create, edit, preview and integrate mermaid diagrams from within the VS Code.

+## Now with AI-Powered Diagramming! ✨

+Transform ideas into diagrams instantly with our AI integration!
+Our extension now includes:
+- **AI Chat Participant**: Simply describe your diagram needs in natural language with `@mermaid-chart` and watch as beautiful diagrams materialize
+- **Smart Diagram Regeneration**: Auto-detect changes in your source files and instantly update referenced diagrams with one click

 Now we offer a feature rich experience to create, visualize and edit Mermaid diagrams locally without needing to create any account.
 Made with ❤️ from the creators of Mermaid.js and we strive to provide the best Mermaid experience and provide regular updates.

 Optionally, by creating a free MermaidChart account you can save and sync diagrams on the cloud, explore Mermaid AI, and experience the intuitive best-in-class drag-drop UI for Mermaid diagrams.